The Five Levels of Remote Work — and why you’re probably at Level 2

 - Only hold a meeting if it is absolutely necessary and the same outcomes can’t be reached via a quick ad-hoc conversation, phone call, email, text or instant message.

-- Set the meeting to 15 minutes by default, and only make it longer if absolutely necessary (the shorter the meeting, the more succinct you will have to be, and the less time there will be for pointless small talk and rambling).
+- Set the meeting to 15 minutes by default, and only make it longer if absolutely necessary (the shorter the meeting, the more succinct you will have to be, and the less time there will be for pointless small talk and rambling) — use meeting scheduling tools like X.ai to help protect your and your people’s time.

 - Set a specific agenda and desired outcome going into the meeting.